WATCH NOW: 'Everything has paid off': Purdue University Northwest students graduate

-HAMMOND — Nearly 1,000 students at Purdue University Northwest graduated Sunday from the school’s five academic colleges.
+HAMMOND — Nearly 1,000 students at Purdue University Northwest graduated recently from the school’s five academic colleges.

 PNW conferred 976 degrees in total, with 856 being bachelor’s degrees and 120 being master’s degrees.